gazebosim/terraform_github_repos/README.md

 ### For Full Repository Management (Advanced)

-If you want Terraform to fully manage repositories:
+**Not recommended for existing repositories.** The current setup (data source + branch protection only) is the safest approach for managing existing Gazebo repositories.

-1. Uncomment the `github_repository` resource in `main.tf`
+If you still want full repository management:
-2. Import existing repositories: `./scripts/import-repositories.sh gazebo-repos-config.yaml`
+1. Add `resource "github_repository"` blocks to `main.tf`
-3. Update `branch_protection.tf` and `outputs.tf` to use `github_repository.repos` instead of `data.github_repository.repos`
+2. Import existing repositories manually: `terraform import 'github_repository.repos["repo-name"]' repo-name`
-4. Terraform will then manage all repository settings
+3. Update `branch_protection.tf` and `outputs.tf` to reference the resource

 **⚠️ Warning**: Full management means Terraform could modify or delete repositories if misconfigured!